Quick Verdict

 | Enterprise | Custom | Unlimited | Custom |

 What n8n does not count (self-hosted): Everything.
 There is no per-task, per-operation, or per-workflow fee.
-The infrastructure cost is fixed regardless of volume.
+Infrastructure cost is fixed regardless of volume.

 The Wrong Denominator Problem